MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 When it comes to defining open-source or free software, there are two major organizations to be aware of.
 The [Free Software Foundation](https://fsf.org) (FSF) was founded in 1985 by Richard Stallman.
 In addition to advocacy for free software [licensing](http://fsf.org/licensing), the FSF also maintains a sizable number of software products, including GNU Emacs and many of the packages at the core of the GNU/Linux operating system.

 The [Open Source Initiative](http://opensource.org/) (OSI) was founded in 1998 by Eric Raymond and Bruce Perens.
 The primary mission of the OSI is to assess licenses and maintain a list of those which they judge to qualify as "open source."
-They also engage in advocacy related to open source software.
+They also engage in advocacy related to open-source software.

 ## "Free" vs "open source"

 It may not be surprising, given their names, that the Free Software Foundation tends to use the term "free software", whereas the Open Source Initiative prefers "open source."
 Although the FSF uses the term "free" in licensing discussions to refer to the freedom to do certain things with the software, the term often gets conflated with "free" as in no cost, which quickly muddles the discussion.
 Hence, some prefer to use the term "open source" for clarity.
 You may also see the term "libre" (Spanish for "free") used in place of or together with "free" (i.e., "free/libre") in the context of software.

 This lesson generally uses the term "open source."